THE NORDIC SERIES, DAY 8

 ICELAND

+From one paradise to another.
 Bidding farewell to the Faroes I knew Iceland had it’s work cut out to come anywhere close to it!
-Something always told me Iceland would be overhyped meaning I would be best lowering in expectations if I wanted to enjoy it.
+Something told me Iceland would be overhyped, so lowering expectations would help me enjoy it more.

 2 TOURISTS DIED HERE JUST 2 MONTHS LATER